WDAqua/PageRankRDF/README.md

 This repository contains a command line tool to compute PageRank scores over RDF graphs.
 Applying the PageRank algorithm to RDF graphs is not difficult, but doing it in a memory efficient and scalable way is not easy.

 The usage is very simple.
-Compile the prooject:
+Compile the project:

     mvn clean package